EyasuTeshome/shifttracker/job-search/review-your-networking-plan-and-set-smart-goals.md

 ## Description

-In this lesson, you will review your long-term goal for networking and the SMART goals that you want to achieve this month.
+In this lesson, you will review your long-term goal for networking and set the SMART goals that you want to achieve this month.
 To do so, you will refresh your understanding of what networking is and how to build your network.

 ### Why is building a professional network important?